-Your Phenotype
+Your Phenotype Results

-how you process, respond, and move through the world.
+Your phenotype shapes how you experience life; how you process, respond, and move through the world.

 It influences your energy, your stress response, your pace, your recovery, and the environments you naturally thrive in.

-Rhythmic Regulator
+Rhythmic Regulator (RR)

 You thrive with structure, rhythm, and steady pacing.